kyma-incubator/examples/README.md

 For the pod we found we will issue the following kubectl command to print the logs into a text file (replace `<podname>` with the name identified in the trace): `kubectl logs -n personservice -c personservice <podname> > logs.txt`

-)
 Based on the trace ID we can now search the logfile and see what happened inside the pod:

 ![Getting the Log](images/gettingthelog3.png)

 All of this is not very integrated, but here is also where the ecosystem kicks in with tools for log management/aggregation.
 Kyma and the underlying framewoks ensure that the data is collected.
-You have to integrate it into your corporate tooling based on the open standards leveraged.
+You have to integrate it into your corporate tooling based on the open standards leveraged (open tracing, etc.).